mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-01-06-spring-security-6-multiple-filters-and-providers.md

         }else{
             // if there is a one-time-password, authenticate user via one-time-password(otp) OtpAuthentication otpAuthentication = new OtpAuthentication(username, otp);
-            // authManager will find the correct provider for that authentication Authentication resultForOtp = authenticationManager.authenticate(otpAuthentication);
+            // authenticationManager will find the correct provider for that authentication Authentication resultForOtp = authenticationManager.authenticate(otpAuthentication);
             // after getting fully authenticated instance, generate authorization header' value String authValue = UUID.randomUUID().toString();